clemcer/loggifly/README.md

 <details><summary><em>Click to expand:</em> <strong>Podman Quadlet: </strong></summary>

-Place the following file in  `~/.config/containers/systemd/loggifly.container`:
+Place the following file in  `~/.config/containers/systemd/loggifly.container` and edit it to suit your needs:

 ```ini
 [Unit]